lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 }
 ```

-Now we just need to define what happens in `calculateSum` - this can be a smanifeste `reduce`:
+Now we just need to define what happens in `calculateSum` - this can be a simple `reduce`:

 ```ts
   /**